19hours/sg-statutes/Acts/Income Tax Act.md

 46\.—(1) Any tax —

-\*(a) which a person has deducted or is entitled to deduct from any dividend under section 44 or has deducted from any interest or other payment under section 45, 45A, 45C, 45D, 45E(1)(a), 45GA or 45H or has deducted from any remuneration under section 45B;
+\*(a) which a person has deducted or is entitled to deduct from any dividend under section 44 or has deducted from any interest or other payment under section 45, 45A, 45C, 45D, 45E(1)(a), 45GAor45Hor has deducted from any remuneration under section 45B;

-\*The words in italics in paragraph (a) will have effect when section 202 of the Casino Control Act is brought into operation.
+\*The words initalicsin paragraph (a) will have effect when section 202 of the Casino Control Act is brought into operation.

-[Note: Section 46(1)(a) shall come into operation on 2nd April 2008 vide S 176/2008.]

 (b) applicable to the share to which any person is entitled in the income of —